microsoft/pxt-calliope/docs/device/servo.md

 The @boardname@ provides just enough current to operate the SG90 microservo.
 The servo requires 3 connections: GND, 3V and a logic pin.
 In this tutorial, we will equip the servo with crocodile clips to make it easier to use.
-However, you could also use a shield or female to crocodile clips to acheive the same effect.
+However, you could also use a shield or female to crocodile clips to achieve the same effect.

-## The easy way: Alligator/Crocobile Clip to Male Jumpers #hintconnection
+## The easy way: Alligator/Crocodile Clip to Male Jumpers #hintconnection

-The easiest way to connect a servo to the @boardname@ is to use cables that have an **Alligator/Crocobile clip** on one end and a **Male jumper (pig tail)** on the other end.
+The easiest way to connect a servo to the @boardname@ is to use cables that have an **Alligator/Crocodile clip** on one end and a **Male jumper (pig tail)** on the other end.
 You can purchase bundles of such cables from various electronic resellers or easily build yours as show below.

 https://youtu.be/XtzsydSTXEg